 Olá!
-I am Otávio Alves, a physicist studying cosmology with data from galaxy surveys.
+I am Otávio Alves, a physicist specialized in the cosmological analysis of galaxy survey data.

 Dark Energy Survey